hpacheco/ses/labs/Lab3.md

 Tip for **Manipulate Basket**: You can sometimes update multiple entries in the same HTTP request.
 Tip for **Product Tampering**: You can try to fabricate `PUT` requests from known `GET` requests.

+##### Christmas Special challenge (Extra)

+The **Christmas Special** challenge is listed as a SQL injection vulnerability: if you break into the database, you can find the hidden information about the `Christmas Super-Surprise-Box (2014 Edition)` item, and use that to order the hidden item.
+Nonetheless, the core of the vulnerability is a violation of an implicit security policy of the Juice Shop application: *a user shall only be able to order products visible to him/her*.

+A possible testing methodology for such a security policy would be to [^10]:
+1. Retrieve a list of all visible product IDs by issuing a GET request to <http://localhost:3000/rest/products/search?q=>.
+2. Log in as any user and get his `BasketId <bid>`.
+3. Generate a random product ID `<pid>` not in the visible list.
+4. Send a POST request to <http://localhost:3000/api/BasketItems> with body `{"BasketId": "<bid>", "ProductId": <pid>, "quantity": 1}`.
+5. If you do not get an error response, then you have found a violation of the application's policy.
+6. Repeat steps 3-5 until you find a violation.

+[^10]: You could automate these steps by writing a dedicated random testing procedure and/or using the [OWASP ZAP API](https://www.zaproxy.org/docs/desktop/start/features/api/).
+In principle, such a testing strategy could also be combined with Schemathesis property-based testing (see the [docs](https://schemathesis.readthedocs.io/en/stable/python.html)) or RESTler fuzzing approaches (see the [docs](https://github.com/microsoft/restler-fuzzer/tree/main/restler/checkers)).

+##### GDPR Data Theft challenge (Extra)

+The **GDPR Data Theft** challenge is yet another example of a non-trivial sensitive data leakage: due to the way that emails are anonymized in the data export functionality, the order data of two users may be joined and exported together.
+This violates an implicit security policy: *a user shall only be able to see his own orders*.

+A possible testing methodology for such a security policy would be to:
+1. Make sure that at least one existing user has some items in his/her basket.
+2. Register a new user.
+To make the test more effective, the new username may be a mutation of an existing username.
+3. Visit <http://localhost:3000/#/privacy-security/data-export> and export the data in `JSON` format.
+4. If the response has a non-empty order list, then you have found a violation of the application's policy.
+5. Repeat steps 2-4 until you find a violation.
+You could disable the captcha verification for testing purposes.

 ##### SSRF challenge (Extra)

 CSRF is a web security vulnerability that allows an attacker to perform unintended client-side requests.
 Typically, the attacker can impersonate a legitimate user.